operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 ## Standalone Dependent Resources

-To use dependent resources in more complex workflows, when the reconciliation requires additional logic, the standalone mode is available.
+To use dependent resources in more complex workflows, when there are some resources needs to be created only in certain conditions the standalone mode is available or the dependent resources are not independent of each other.
+For example if calling an API needs to happen if a service is already up and running (think configuring a running DB instance).
 In practice this means that the developer is responsible to initializing and managing and calling `reconcile` method.
 However, this gives possibility for developers to fully customize the workflow for reconciliation.
-Like setting conditions (if creation of a resource is desired only in certain situations).
-Also, for example if calling an API needs to happen if a service is already up and running (think configuring a running DB instance).
+Use standalone dependent resources for cases when managed does not fit.

-The following sample is equivalent to the one above with managed dependent resources:
+The sample is similar to one above it just performs additional checks, and conditionally creates an `Ingress`:

 ```java